Data, Software & AI Engineering | dleblanc.io

 This might be you...

-> You have an AI idea—or even a working prototype—that looks promising, but turning it into something reliable, scalable, and maintainable feels murky.
+> You have an AI idea or prototype that looks promising, but turning it into something reliable and scalable feels murky.

-> You want to move quickly, yet hiring a full team or committing to a large build feels risky, especially when the underlying data, infrastructure, or system boundaries aren’t fully clear.
+> You want to move fast, but hiring a team or committing to a big build feels risky when the data and system boundaries aren't clear yet.

-> The demo works.
-The real question is whether it will hold up once customers, uptime, or regulatory constraints start to matter.
+> Your demo works, but the real question is whether it will hold up once customers, uptime, or regulatory constraints start to matter.

 Building AI is easier than ever.